-We derived revenues primarily from our portfolio training services, research-based learning services, overseas study counselling services and other educational services in fiscal year ended December 31, 2021.
+We derived revenues primarily from our portfolio training services, research-based learning services, overseas study counselling services and other educational services in fiscal year ended December 31, 2022.
 Our net revenues are presented net of PRC VAT.
 The following table sets forth our net revenues from our continuing operations for the periods presented.

-The COVID-19 outbreak in China occurred in late January 2020, therefore, it did not have a material adverse impact on our revenues for the fiscal year ended December 31, 2019.
-It, however, had material adverse impacts on our revenues for the fiscal years ended December 31, 2020 and 2021, although such impact was progressively mitigated after COVID-19 was gradually under control beginning in the second half of 2020.
+The COVID-19 outbreak in China occurred in late January 2020.
+It had material adverse impacts on our revenues for the fiscal years ended December 31, 2020, 2021 and 2022, although such impact was progressively mitigated after COVID-19 was gradually under control beginning in the second half of 2020.
 See "Item 3.D.
 Risk Factors - Risks Relating to Doing Business in the People's Republic of China - The outbreak of COVID-19 and any future outbreak of severe acute respiratory syndrome, avian flu or coronavirus in China, or similar adverse public health developments, may disrupt our business and operations and adversely affect our financial results."